 Once the interior set was mostly complete, we turned our attention to the exterior shots of space.
 We’ll start with the starship model and its original metallic-flake candy paint, as well as go over how we made all the tiny little asteroids.

-Continue reading Making a Space Movie – Exteriors
+Making a Space Movie – The Set

 Maddie’s Stop-Motion Animation Test